RutgersMobileApplicationDevelopment/F2018-HackNight-Android/(01) Hello World/Tutorial.md

 Now Android Studio will generate a new project for you.
 It will take anywhere between 15 seconds to a few minutes depending on your computer.

 Ok, you've just seen a whole bunch of stuff that we haven't talked about yet.
 What's an activity?
 What's an Android API level?
 What's AppCompat?.
-Dont' worry, we'll talk about all that in detail later.
+Dont' worry, we'll talk about all that in detail in a later HackNight project.
 If you're impatient or you just don't like reading, feel free to reach out to an RUMAD Android mentor! :smiley:

 # Deploying to a Device
 At this point, the Hello World app is actually done.
 Sorry, I know it's a little anti-climactic.
-However, if we wanted to make changes (for example, making the app say "Hello, Humans") we wouldn't be able to do so very easily because of a recent bug in the Android Support Library.
+However, if we wanted to make changes (for example, making the app say "Hello, Humans") we wouldn't be able to do so very easily because of a recent bug in the Android Support Library versions rc02 and rc01.
 We'll get into that in the next section.

+### Deploying to a Physical Device
+1. Plug an Android device into your computer
+2. Click `Run > Run 'app'` or click the `Run` button, making sure
+3. Wait for ADB to start, then choose your device from the list

+Now Android Studio will compile your code into an APK and deploy it to your device.
+Your app will run on your device once it is done instlalling.

+### Deploying to an Emulated (Virtual) Device
+1.